Five stone piers built in 1818 survive the bridges they

 ...

-[The bridge designed by Ithiel Town, first called the Beard Bridge, later Locke's Bridge, fell into disrepair after the Civil War.
-In 1899 a new Piedmont Toll Bridge was built upon the same stone piers.]
+[The bridge designed by Ithiel Town, first called the Beard Bridge, later Locke's Bridge, fell into disrepair after the Civil War. c.
+1899 a new Piedmont Toll Bridge was built upon the same stone piers.
+The Beard Bridge site has been determined eligible for the National Register of Historic Places.]

-In 1899 the Piedmont Toll Bridge was erected on the same stone piers built for the Ithiel Town bridge in 1818.
+c.
+1899 the Piedmont Toll Bridge was erected on the same stone piers built for the Ithiel Town bridge in 1818.
 This bridge connected Salisbury with present Winston-Salem, NC.
 This toll bridge was threatened and survived extensive flooding in 1916.
-When the first state free bridge (the Wil-Cox bridge) was erected in 1922, the Piedmont Toll Bridge was dismantled and re-assembled at another location down river.
+When the first state free bridge (the Wil-Cox bridge) was erected in 1922, the Piedmont Toll Bridge was dismantled and re-assembled at Reeves Island down river.
 The five stone piers which supported the bridge, the abutment on the Rowan county side, and approaches to these bridges remain as reminders of bygone days.